 Jin-Li Tang, Neurosurgery Ward 2, Affiliated hospital of Nantong University, Nantong 226100, Jiangsu Province, China

-Wei-Wei Yang, Anesthesiology and Surgery Department, Affiliated Hospital of Nantong University, Nantong 226100, Jiangsu Province, China
+Wei-Wei Yang, Department of Anesthesiology and Surgery, The Affiliated Hospital of Nantong University, Nantong 226100, Jiangsu Province, China

 Xiao-Yang Yang, Department of Neurosurgery, Suzhou Kowloon Hospital, School of Medicine, Shanghai Jiao Tong University, Suzhou 215000, Jiangsu Province, China

-Co-corresponding authors: Wei-Wei Yang and Xiao-Yang Yang
+Co-corresponding authors: Wei-Wei Yang and Xiao-Yang Yang.

 Author contributions: Tang JL and Yang WW contributed equally to this work; Tang JL, Yang WW and Yang XY designed the research study; Tang JL, Yang WW and Yang XY performed the research; Tang JL, Yang WW and Yang XY contributed new reagents and analytic tools; Yang WW and Yang XY analyzed the data and wrote the manuscript; All authors have read and approve the final manuscript.
 Yang WW and Yang XY contributed equally to this work as Co-Corresponding Author.
 The decision to designate Yang WW and Yang XY as Co-Corresponding Author. is based in three primary reasons.
 First, the research was performed as a collaborative effort, and the designation of Co-Corresponding Author. accurately reflects the distribution of responsibilities and burdens associated with the time and effort required to complete the study and the resultant manuscript.
 Designating two Co-Corresponding Author will ensure effective communication and management of post-submission matters, which will enhance the paper's quality and reliability.
 Second, the research team Co-Corresponding Author with diverse expertise and skills from various fields, and the designation of two Co-Corresponding Author best reflects this diversity.
 This also promotes the most comprehensive and in-depth examination of the research topic, ultimately enriching readers' understanding by offering various expert perspectives.
 Third, both Yang WW and Yang XY Made substantial and equal contributions throughout the research process.
 Selecting these researchers as Co- Corresponding Author. acknowledges and respects their equal contribution and exemplifies the collaborative spirit and teamwork within this study. we believe that designating Yang WW and Yang XY as Co-Corresponding Author. is fitting for our manuscript as it accurately reflects our team's collaborative spirit, equal contributions, and diversity.

-Corresponding author: Wei-Wei Yang, MNurs, Nurse, Anesthesiology and Surgery Department, Affiliated Hospital of Nantong University, No. 1 Xinjian Road, Nantong 226100, Jiangsu Province, China.
+Corresponding author: Wei-Wei Yang, MNurs, Nurse, Department of Anesthesiology and Surgery, The Affiliated Hospital of Nantong University, No. 1 Xinjian Road, Nantong 226100, Jiangsu Province, China.
 13585229517@163.com

 Received: November 21, 2023